Scottish Place Names

 - Callum Brae - the name of this suburb recalls Callum McDougal, a Scottish settler (Wikipedia article on Suburbs of Hamilton, New Zealand).
 Brae is a Scots word meaning a hill or hillside.

 - Grandview Heights (Grandview in the Shetland Islands).
-Grandview was a popular name for neighbourhoods as well as streets in all English-speaking countries during the nineteenth and early twentieth centuries.
+Grandview was a popular name for neighbourhoods as well as streets in all English-speaking countries during the 19th and early 20th centuries.
 In most instances, the name was applied to localities that literally afforded a wide panorama.
 In all probability, this was also the reason for naming the Hamilton neighbourhood as well as the locality in Scotland.

 - Harrowfield - there is a small settlement north west of Bankfoot in Perth & Kinross with this name - the only occurrence within the British Isles.